MarcherTech/PSOBBMod-Backpack/README.md

 #### Requires the LATEST version of https://github.com/Solybum/PSOBBMod-Addons - it was literally updated with utility functions for this mod!!<br>
 Enables viewing all character's inventories and banks, as well as total wealth, from any character.<br>
 # Caveats<br>
-The shared bank must be accessed to update the files storing the totals and the shared bank contents after using /bank.
-Until this is done, the shared bank will show the character bank after using the /bank command.<br>
+Until the bank is accessed after using the /bank command, the banks and totals will show incorrect data.<br>
 Only characters that have been logged into(have 'burst' into a lobby) will have data stored.